programad/ceros-ski/README.md

 The UiManager can handle blocks of information in one of these screen blocks and automatically calculates text position based on text order and block height.

+***Animation Controller***

+The Animation Controller is responsible for controling the characters animation.
+It receives the animation and a few instructions on how to handle the animation and is good to go.
+To improve from here, would be nice to get assets ONLY from the Animation Controller, even if the animation has only a single frame for consistency.

 ***Testing***